sudomesh/monitor/README.md

 #### 5. start mongodb

+Create a folder in `monitor` called `data` where mongo writes all of its database files, then start up the mongodb server:

 ```
+mkdir data
 mongod --dbpath=data
 ```

-This will create a folder in `monitor` called `data` where mongo writes all of its database files.

 #### 6. setup mongodb